EWR Faculty Research Interests and Activities

 2. Aerobic granular sludge processes

-3. Advanced aeration control systems
+3. Advanced process control systems – sensors and automation

-4. Thermal hydrolysis and other digestion enhancements
+4. Thermal hydrolysis, co-digestion, and other digestion enhancements

 5. Chemical and biological phosphorus removal